KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-5t/index.md

 Extract ADB.
 Then open up the LOS zip file you just downloaded, grab the “recover.img” file and put it in the same folder.

 ![](01.png)

+Now disconnect your device from your computer and hold the power button on your device and hit Bootloader.

+**Tip:** You can also enter Fastboot mode by pressing Vol Up + Power while the device is powered off.
+To enter  Bootloader mode, press Vol Down + Power.